 The computer includes features that make it easy to upgrade and service.
-A Torx T15 or flat-bladed screwdriver is needed for many of the installation procedures described in this chapter.
+No tools are needed for most of the installation procedures described in this chapter.
+A T15 Torx or flat-bladed screwdriver is needed for some of the installation procedures.